mojasp/lcmsec-ra-measurements/README.md

     1. add loopback multicast route: `sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev lo`
     2. add delay on loopback: `sudo tc qdisc add dev lo root netem delay 20ms 10ms distribution normal`

 * In some of the runs, errors occured, especially for a large number of total nodes.
-I assume that this was due to the machine being overloaded.
+I assume that this was due to the machine being overloaded; with the cpu ran at 100% in some cases.
 The analysis.r file reports these errors: Sometimes, the group key agreement timed out causing a very large value for the gka_and_attest measurement, which is reported as OOB.
 Otherwise, datapoints might not available at all (NA) or some io error happened causing a file to be missing.
 In these cases, the relevant measurement was re-run.